MarioGzSl/sudoku-gen/examples/README.md

-# sudoku-gen Examples
+# sudoku-easy-solver Examples

-This folder contains several examples showing how to use the sudoku-gen library to generate and solve Sudoku puzzles.
+This folder contains several examples showing how to use the sudoku-easy-solver library to generate and solve Sudoku puzzles.

 ## Available Examples